sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

     module: 'Module 2 Lesson 2: Describe the capabilities of Microsoft Identity and access management solutions: Describe the different authentication methods of Azure AD'
 ---

-# Lab: Explore Azure AD Authentication with self-service password reset
+# Lab: Explore Azure AD Authentication with a self-service password reset

 ## Lab scenario

 In this lab, you, as an admin, will walk through the process of enabling self-service password reset.
 With SSPR enabled, you will then assume the role of a user and go through the process of registering for SSPR and also resetting your password.
-Lastly, you as the admin, will be able to view audit logs and usage data & insights for SSPR.
+Lastly, you as the admin will be able to view audit logs and usage data & insights for SSPR.

 **Estimated Time**: 15-20 minutes

-#### Task 1:  In this task you, as the admin, will add an existing user, Adele Vance, into the SSPRSecurityUsers group.
-Also, you will also need to do a reset of the user’s password so that you can do a first-time login, as the user, and register for SSPR.
+#### Task 1:  In this task, you, as the admin, will add an existing user, Adele Vance, into the SSPRSecurityUsers group.
+Also, you will also need to do a reset the user’s password so that you can do the first-time login, as the user, and register for SSPR.

 1. Open Microsoft Edge.

-2. In the address bar enter **portal.azure.com** and sign in with the credentials provided in the **Enviornment Details** Tab.
+2. In the address bar enter **portal.azure.com** and sign in with the credentials provided in the **Environment Details** Tab.
     1. In the Sign in window enter **odl_user_xxxxx@xxxxx.onmicrosoft.com** (where xxxxx is your unique tenant ID provided by your lab hosting provider) then select **Next**.
     1. Enter the admin password which should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.